emqx/neuron-docs/en_US/configuration/north-apps/ekuiper/ekuiper.md

 ## Configure Neuron

-### Southbound Plugin
+### Southbound Device

-After starting Neuron, we need to configure the southbound devices and northbound eKuiper application channel for Neuron, and then start the simulator for simulating data collection.

-For the configuration of southbound devices and the simulator, please refer to the [Neuron Quick Start Guide](../../../quick-start/quick-start.md) to complete the southbound configuration part.
+Once Neuron is launched, the initial step involves configuring the southbound devices and employing a simulator for data collection simulation.
+For comprehensive guidance on setting up the southbound devices and the simulator, please refer to the [Neuron Quick Start Guide](../../../quick-start/quick-start.md) to successfully complete this crucial configuration phase.

-### Northbound Plugin
+### Northbound Application

 **Create the Application**